 Note: Step 12 only applies to RRSs.

-All new, revised, or retired RRSs shall be submitted to NERC and then FERC for approval.
-The approval, revision or retirement of an RRS shall not be effective in the United States until approved by FERC and shall not be effective in another jurisdiction until approved by the applicable governmental authority.

-Step 13 – Retire a CRT
+Step 13—Retire a CRT

-The WSC may retire all or a portion of a CRT on its own initiative and with no further due process on a finding that each of the following criteria has been met:
+Upon the recommendation of a DT, the WSC may retire all or a part of a CRT with no further due process on a finding that each of the following criteria has been met:

-The substance of the document is addressed in a NERC Reliability Standard, other WECC Criteria, supporting WECC documents, or other regulatory document; and
+The substance of the document is addressed in a NERC Reliability Standard, other WECC Criteria, , or another regulatory document; and

 Retirement of the CRT will not cause a reliability gap.

-Proposed retirement of a CRT under this section shall be noticed to the SEL for no less than 14 days and vetted during at least one WSC meeting.
+Proposed retirement of a CRT under this section shall be noticed on the WSC agenda and vetted during at least one WSC meeting.

-Step 14 – Submit a Request for Interpretation
+Step 14—Submit a Request for Interpretation

-A valid request for interpretation (RI) is one that requests additional clarity about one or more requirements in approved RRSs or CRTs, but does not request approval as to how to comply with one or more requirements.
+A valid Request for Interpretation (RI) is one that requests additional clarity about one or more requirements in approved RRSs or CRTs, but does not request approval as to how to comply with one or more requirements.
 A valid RI response provides additional clarity about one or more requirements, but does not expand on any requirement and does not explain how to comply with any requirement.
-Any entity that is directly and materially affected by the reliability of the North American Bulk-Power System may request an interpretation of any requirement in any RRS or CRT that has been adopted by the NERC Board of Trustees or the WECC Board, respectively.
+Any entity that is directly and materially affected by the reliability of the North American Bulk Power System may request an interpretation of any requirement in any RRS or CRT that has been adopted by the NERC Board of Trustees or the WECC Board, respectively.
 Interpretations will only be provided for currently effective documents or those that are approved and have a future effective date.

 An RI may only seek to clarify or interpret the requirements of the affected document, including, if applicable, any attachment referenced in the requirement being clarified.
 No other elements of the affected document are subject to interpretation.